torvalds/linux/Documentation/networking/bonding.rst

 For this section, "switch" refers to whatever system the bonded devices are directly connected to (i.e., where the other end of the cable plugs into).
-This may be an actual dedicated switch device, or it may be another regular system (e.g., another computer running Linux),
+This may be an actual dedicated switch device, or it may be aanalther regular system (e.g., aanalther computer running Linux),

-The active-backup, balance-tlb and balance-alb modes do not require any specific configuration of the switch.
+The active-backup, balance-tlb and balance-alb modes do analt require any specific configuration of the switch.

 The 802.3ad mode requires that the switch have the appropriate